syncfusion-content/wpf-docs/wpf/Scheduler/DaysView.md

 [Scheduler](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.html) supports to display the day, week, work week views and current day will be visible by default.
 Appointments on a specific day will be arranged in respective timeslots based on its duration.

 ## Change time interval
-You can customize the interval of timeslots in all the day, week, work week views by using the [TimeInterval](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.TimeSlotViewSettings.html#Syncfusion_UI_Xaml_Scheduler_TimeSlotViewSettings_TimeInterval) property of [DaysViewSettings](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SfScheduler.html#Syncfusion_UI_Xaml_Scheduler_SfScheduler_DaysViewSettings).
+Customize the interval of timeslots in all the day, week, work week views by using the [TimeInterval](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.TimeSlotViewSettings.html#Syncfusion_UI_Xaml_Scheduler_TimeSlotViewSettings_TimeInterval) property of [DaysViewSettings](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SfScheduler.html#Syncfusion_UI_Xaml_Scheduler_SfScheduler_DaysViewSettings).
 {% tabs %}
 {% highlight c# %}
 Schedule.ViewType = SchedulerViewType.Week;